-For each situation concerning the State Party to indicate, by taking account of the formulated request in Paragraph 5 d) of these directives, the number of extradition requests which were received from or sent to interested States, and to provide detailed data on offenders as well as on victims of offences (age, sex, nationality, etc).
+which were received from or sent to interested States, and to provide detailed data on offenders as well as on victims of offences (age, sex, nationality, etc).

-To also provide information over the duration of the procedure and the extradition requests that were sent or received and which were not successful.

-To provide information on the policy of the State Party in the area of extradition in cases of offences stipulated in Paragraph 1 of Article 3 of the Optional
+- 146. To also provide information over the duration of the procedure and the extradition requests that were sent or received and which were not successful. - 147.
+To provide information on the policy of the State Party in the area of extradition in cases of offences stipulated in Paragraph 1 of Article 3 of the Optional Protocol, by referring specifically to various situations specified in Article 5 of the Optional Protocol - 148.
+The Constitution, in its Article 25, al .3, stipulates that no Rwandan can be extradited.

-33 According to Articles 6,7,8,9 and 10 of the Penal Code, the offences punishable by the Rwandan legislation are:

-- When they have been committed on the Rwandan territory;

-- When elements constituting the acts were committed in Rwanda;

-- When the offences have been committed on a territory that is not subjected to the sovereignty of another state:

-- When they have committed by or against Rwandans;

-- When they have been committed on board of a vessel flying the Rwandan flag or on board of an aircraft registered in Rwanda, in a air space that is not subjected to the sovereignty of another state.

-34 O.G.
-No 14 of 15 July 2004.

-Protocol, by referring specifically to various situations specified in Article 5 of the Optional Protocol

-113. The Constitution, in its Article 25, al .3, stipulates that no Rwandan can be extradited.
 The penal Code, in its Article 10, specifies that the request for extradition of a Rwandan citizen shall never be granted. (art.
-10 of the Penal Code).

-Nevertheless, the Rwandan law provides for the prosecution of offences specified in Paragraph 1 of l' Article 3 of the Optional Protocol whatever the nationality of suspected offender or accomplice to these offences or place of their commission, if they are found on the Rwandan territory.

-Indeed, the High court of the Republic is competent to rule on charges preferred against any person, including foreigners, who while on the Rwandan territory, commits abroad offences qualified as "trans-border crimes", including in particular human trafficking, especially child trafficking... and slavery as well as other related offences (Organic Law N° 7/2004 of 25 April 20004 on the Code governing Judicial Organization, Administration and Competence as it was amended to date, in its Article 90).

-For each situation concerning the State Party to indicate, by taking account the request formulated in Paragraph 5 d) of the present directives, the number of extradition requests that were received from or sent to interested States, and to provide detailed data on offenders as well as on victims of offences (age, sex, nationality, etc).

-114. Cases not yet recorded.

-To also provide information on the duration of the procedure and the extradition requests that were sent or received and which were not successful.
+10 of the Penal Code). - 149.
+Nevertheless, the Rwandan law provides for the prosecution of offences specified in Paragraph 1 of l' Article 3 of the Optional Protocol whatever the nationality of suspected offender or accomplice to these offences or place of their commission, if they are found on the Rwandan territory. - 150.
+Indeed, the High court of the Republic is competent to rule on charges preferred against any person, including foreigners, who while on the Rwandan territory, commits abroad offences qualified as "trans-border crimes", including in particular human trafficking, especially child trafficking... and slavery as well as other related offences (Organic Law N° 7/2004 of 25 April 20004 on the Code governing Judicial Organization, Administration and Competence as it was amended to date, in its Article 90). - 2.
+For each situation concerning the State Party to indicate, by taking account the request formulated in Paragraph 5 d) of the present directives, the number of extradition requests that were received from or sent to interested States, and to provide detailed data on offenders as well as on victims of offences (age, sex, nationality, etc) - 151.
+Cases not yet recorded. - 152.
+To also provide information on the duration of the procedure and the extradition requests that were sent or received and which were not successful. - 153.
+Cases not yet recorded.